 Is masturbation a sin in marriage?
 I have not had physical relations in eight months with my wife.
 It is very hard to cope with not being intimate with her.

 Is your wife interested in having physical relations?
-Based on your question and in order to provide an answer, I have assumed the answer is “no.” While it is common for men to have a stronger sexual drive than women, it is not normal for a wife to have as little desire for physical relations with her husband as you are describing.
+Based on your question and in order to provide an answer, I have assumed the answer is “no.” While it is common for men to have a stronger sexual drive than women, it is not normal for a wife to have no desire for physical relations with her husband as you are describing.
 What follows is the answer to the question, “Is masturbation a sin in marriage?”

-God makes it clear in 1 Corinthians that both husbands and wives have a need for sexual activity resulting in orgasm.
-In the following passage, God tells a husband to meet the sexual needs of his wife and for a wife to meet the sexual needs of her husband.
+God makes it clear in 1 Corinthians that both husbands and wives have a need for sexual activity resulting in an orgasm.
+In 1 Corinthians 7:3-5, God tells a husband to meet the sexual needs of his wife and for a wife to meet the sexual needs of her husband.

 Let the husband fulfill his duty to his wife, and likewise also the wife to her husband.
 The wife does not have authority over her own body, but the husband does; and likewise also the husband does not have authority over his own body, but the wife does.
 Stop depriving one another . . .
 1 Corinthians 7:3-5 (NASB)

 God even tells us that the husband does not have control of his body.
 His body belongs to his wife and the wife’s body belongs to her husband.
 God does not mean that we can abuse one another and force the other to have physical relations.
-A wife is to accommodate her husband’s sexual needs and the husband those of his wife.
+A wife is to eagerly satisfy her husband’s sexual needs and the husband is to eagerly satisfy of his wife’s sexual needs.